GerHobbelt/civet-webserver/docs/WritingWebApplications.md

 We build very simple chat server, where users can login, send messages and see messages from the other users.
 It will be single common chat room.

-To run an example, [http://code.google.com/p/mongoose/source/checkout checkout Mongoose code], go to the `examples/web_app` directory and run `make`.
+To run an example, [http://code.google.com/p/civetweb/source/checkout checkout CivetWeb code], go to the `examples/web_app` directory and run `make`.
 Start your browser and point your browser at http://127.0.0.1:8080/

 There is a live version running at [TODO]